Digital Content That Connects with Older Readers

 Once you determine what audience you are trying to attract — new visitors, return visitors, or frequent flyers — you can better focus your content.

-Content to Engage an Older Audience
+Content Ideas to Engage an Older Audience

 When your goal is to attract and build engagement with seniors, you’ll want to keep a few factors in mind: